project-gemmi/gemmi/docs/analysis.rst

   >>> cs.min_occupancy = 0.01

 Sometimes, it is handy to get each atom pair twice (as A-B and B-A).
-In such case make the `twice` property true.
+In such cases, set the `twice` property to true.
 By default, it is false:

 .. doctest::

   >>> cs.twice
   False

-Next property deals with atoms at special positions (such as rotation axis).
+Now consider an atom near a special position, such as a rotation axis.
-Such atoms can be slightly off the special position (because macromolecular refinement programs usually don't constrain coordinates), so we must ensure that an atom that should sit on the special position and its apparent symmetry image are not regarded a contact.
-We assume that if the distance between an atom and its image is small, it is not a real thing.
+An atom that is intended to be on a rotation axis can be slightly off, as macromolecular refinement programs typically don't constrain coordinates.
-For larger distances we assume it is a real contact with atom's symmetry mate.
+In such a case, the atom appears to be near its symmetry images, but that's not a contact, only an artifact.
+On the other hand, it's entirely possible for an atom to be near a symmetry axis and bonded to its symmetry image.
-To tell apart the two cases we use a cut-off distance that can be modified:
+To distinguish these two cases, we use a configurable cutoff distance:

 .. doctest::